Blogs

 VPS for Media Storage and Archiving

 Media files grow quickly.
 Video libraries expand.
-RAW photos take space.
+RAW photos take up space.
 Audio masters increase over time.
 A VPS provides scalable storage.
 Many providers offer block storage.
 Others offer dedicated NVMe volumes.
 A VPS supports archival tools:

 - rsync backups